Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 All throughout the ordeal of becoming HEAT and finally earning the Mass, the one thing running through Walsh’s head was that one day, he too would serve at their level.
 Do the mission like none other.
 Walk through the dark places that nobody else could…

 ...And now, he was one of them, which was an odd thought to have in the last moments before their warp pulse flung them into the red.
-But if he ever wanted to fulfill that ambition of his and be the best that had ever been...well.
+But if he ever wanted to fulfill that ambition of his and be the best that had ever been... well.
 He had a hell of a lot of catching up to do.

 And it wasn’t like the Lads had been sitting on their laurels, either.